partloer/linear_algebra_with_applications/1_matrices_and_systems_of_equations/matlab_exercises.md

 ```
 A = floor(10 * rand(6))
 ```
-and generate a vector by setting
+and generate a vector b by setting
 ```
 b = floor(20 * rand(6, 1)) - 10
 ```